Falklands War: Argentina

+Civilians

+Two civilians, Doreen Bonner and Susan Whitley, were accidentally killed by British shelling during the night of 12 June.
+A third civilian, Mary Goodwin, was severely injured and died on 14 June.
+It was also reported that HMS Brilliant, on an anti-submarine patrol, detected and torpedoed three whales by accident.

 Red Cross Box

 Before British offensive operations began, the British and Argentine governments agreed to establish an area on the high seas where both sides could station hospital ships without fear of attack by the other side.
 This area, a circle 20 nautical miles in diameter, was referred to as the Red Cross Box (48°30′S 53°45′W) and located about 45 mi north of Falkland Sound.
 Ultimately, the British stationed four ships (HMS Hydra, HMS Hecla and HMS Herald and the primary hospital ship SS Uganda) within the box, while the Argentines stationed three (ARA Almirante Irízar, ARA Bahía Paraíso and Puerto Deseado).

 The hospital ships were non-warships converted to serve as hospital ships.
 The three British naval vessels were survey vessels and Uganda was a passenger liner.
 Almirante Irizar was an icebreaker, Bahia Paraiso was an Antarctic supply transport and Puerto Deseado was a survey ship.
 British and Argentine vessels operating within the Box were in radio contact and there was some transfer of patients between hospital ships.
 For example, the Uganda transferred patients to an Argentine hospital ship on four occasions.
 Hydra worked with Hecla and Herald to take casualties from Uganda to Montevideo, Uruguay, where a fleet of Uruguayan ambulances met them.
 RAF VC10 aircraft then flew the casualties to the UK for transfer to the Princess Alexandra Hospital at RAF Wroughton, near Swindon.

 Throughout the conflict, officials of the International Committee of the Red Cross (ICRC) conducted inspections to verify that all concerned were abiding by the rules of the Geneva Conventions.
 Argentine naval officers also inspected the British casualty ferries in the estuary of the River Plate.